How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 What determines how long I can keep my Disability Benefits under SSD or SSI?

-Social Security disability benefits do not time out or have a set termination date.
-You can keep your Social Security disability benefits until you turn full retirement age.
-At full retirement age your disability benefits automatically convert to full retirement benefits.
+Social Security Disability benefits do not time out or have a set termination date.
+You can keep your Social Security Disability benefits until you turn full retirement age.
+At full retirement age, your disability benefits automatically convert to full retirement benefits.
 This will change nothing for you as far as receiving a monthly benefit.
 It does however relieve you of periodic disability reviews and there is no limit to the amount of work you can do.

-All Social Security disability claims are periodically reviewed for medical improvement.
-Social Security disability claims are set for review every three years at the time they are approved.
+All Social Security Disability claims are periodically reviewed for medical improvement.
+Social Security Disability claims are set for review every three years at the time they are approved.
 Some disability claims receive diary review dates of less or more than three years if the disability decision maker feels that the person is more likely to improve sooner or there is very little or no chance for medical improvement.

 During these continuing disability reviews, your medical records are examined to determine if your doctors or records indicate your disabling condition has improved.
 If the records show your condition or conditions have improved, your disability benefits may be medically terminated.

 Social Security does allow you to appeal the disability medical termination, however your benefits will remain terminated if you do not win your appeal.
 This does not mean that you would not be allowed to file for disability again and if you are approved you may be able to resume disability benefits.